CYNTHIA M. BULIK, PH.D.,FAED

 ELISSA MYERS, CAE, IOM, MA

 Elissa Myers is an innovative and creative association executive, specializing in developing great leadership and clear strategic and tactical direction for associations.
-She serves as Executive Director and ex-officio member of the Board of Directors, of the Academy for Eating Disorders, a global professional association committed to leadership in eating disorders research, education, treatment, and prevention.
+She has served as Executive Director and ex-officio member of the Board of Directors, of the Academy for Eating Disorders, a global professional association committed to leadership in eating disorders research, education, treatment, and prevention.
 She is passionately committed to bringing to reality the AED Vision of global access to knowledge, research and best treatment practice for eating disorders for everyone, and to the fight to promote the use of empirical evidence in the treatment of eating disorders.

 With 30-plus years’ experience as a professional association executive, serving as a key executive of the American Society of Association Executives and as President & CEO of the Electronic Retailing Association and the Partnership for Prevention she has specific experience in staff and volunteer development and leadership, strategic and tactical planning; membership development and retention; member benefits development and marketing; effective internal and external communications, advocacy and public and media relations.